 Responsible for assisting the ITTPC Coordinator with the multi-faceted management of the large ITTPC program.
 Must be a CRLA member and must maintain membership throughout office term.
-Term of office is three years and is renewable.
+Term of office is three years, is renewable, would begin as soon as a candidate is approved by the Board.
+Note: Because terms are intended to run from Conference to Conference, this position's term will run from the date of appointment to three years after the upcoming Conference (ending in Oct/Nov 2021).

 ITTPC ASSISTANT COORDINATOR